Satellite conjunction analysis and the false confidence theorem: The Martin--Liu Validity Criterion

 The Martin--Liu validity criterion states that the aleatory probability with which a false proposition will be assigned some amount of belief must be no more than one minus that level of belief \cite{martin2016book}.
 Stated mathematically,

-Since the Martin--Liu validity criterion explicitly limits the rate at which belief is assigned to false propositions, it is almost a tautology that a statistical approach satisfying this criterion will not suffer from the false confidence phenomenon described in Sections~\ref{sect:satellite}--\ref{sect:falseConfidenceTheorem}.
+Since the Martin--Liu validity criterion explicitly limits the rate at which belief is assigned to false propositions, it is almost a tautology that a statistical approach satisfying this criterion will not suffer from the severe false confidence phenomenon described in Sections~\ref{sect:satellite}--\ref{sect:falseConfidenceTheorem}.

 This part of the paper implements the Martin--Liu validity criterion as a way to identify statistical methods that are free from false confidence.
 Section~\ref{subsect:validity.confidence} proves the Martin--Liu validity of confidence intervals and confidence regions.
 Section~\ref{subsect:validity.ellipsoids} shows that $K\sigma$ uncertainty ellipsoids can often be interpreted as confidence regions.
 This provides a statistically reliable tool for managing collision risk in satellite conjunction analysis.
+Section~\ref{subsect:validity.two-dimensional} provides confidence ellipses on the two-dimensional displacement between the two satellites at closest approach.